empobla/Vultus-Facial-Recognition/README.md

 ## Requirements

+### Functional
+- The system will recognize members of Tecnológico de Monterrey CSF.
+- The system throws alerts in case the credential does not match the face.
+- The system allows to authenticate (comparing) the data of the students with those of the credential.
+- The system will grant access if the data match.

+### Non Functional
 - The system must run in Mac OS (10.14 +), Windows 10 + and Linux (Ubuntu 18.04 +)
 - The result must be given under 1 second
+-

 ## Dependencies